-Fall (10 units) Spring (9 units) Summer (4 units) 100 - Introduction to Law School and Legal Analysis (1) 101 B - Contracts (3) 103 - Legal Research (2) A comprehensive survey of the Fundamentals of finding and An orientation course for first year law law of contractual rights and applying the law, including students designed to give new students an obligations, including the practical exercises in legal overview of the study of law, an introduction formation of contracts, research and writing. to the process of legal analysis and the case application of the Statute of method used in their courses.
+Fall (10 units) Spring (9 units) Summer (4 units) 100 - Introduction to Law School and Legal 101 B - Contracts (3) 103 - Legal Research (2) Analysis (1) A comprehensive survey of the Fundamentals of finding and An orientation course for first year law law of contractual rights and applying the law, including students designed to give new students an obligations, including the practical exercises in legal overview of the study of law, an introduction research and writing. to the process of legal analysis and the case application of the Statute of method used in their courses.
 Frauds, rights and liabilities of Hours of Instruction: 3 hours third party beneficiaries and each week for 10 weeks Hours of Instruction: 15 hours assignees and excuse for nonperformance, such as conditions and discharge.
-Hours of Instruction: 3 hours each week for 15 weeks 102 B - Criminal Law (3) 110 - Alternative Dispute 101 A - Contracts (3) Resolution (2) A survey of criminal law, A comprehensive survey of the law of 500 This course will focus on the contractual rights and obligations, including of criminal liability.
-It various methods of alternative , 11 examines constitutional, dispute resolution, i.e., resolution Statute of Frauds, rights and liabilities of statutory and case law of disputes without trial, third party beneficiaries and assignees and (common law) rules which including negotiation, mediation excuse for nonperformance, such as define, limit and provide and arbitration. conditions and discharge. defenses to individual liability for the major criminal offenses. ÷ Hours of Instruction: 3 hours each week for each week for 10 weeks 15 weeks Hours of Instruction: 3 hours each week for 15 weeks 102 A - Criminal Law (1) 105 B - Torts (3) A survey of criminal law, studying the A course embodying the entire origins and limits of criminal liability.
+Hours of Instruction: 3 hours each week for 15 weeks 102 B - Criminal Law (3) 110 - Alternative Dispute 101 A - Contracts (3) 102 B - Cillilliai Law (3) Resolution (2) Tot A - Condacts (3) A survey of criminal law, Resolution (2) A comprehensive survey of the law of studying the origins and limits This course will focus on the contractual rights and obligations, including of criminal liability.
+It various methods of alternative the formation of contracts, application of the examines constitutional, dispute resolution, i.e., resolution Statute of Frauds, rights and liabilities of statutory and case law of disputes without trial, third party beneficiaries and assignees and (common law) rules which including negotiation, mediation excuse for nonperformance, such as define, limit and provide and arbitration. conditions and discharge. defenses to individual liability for the major criminal offenses. · · Hours of Instruction: 3 hours each week for each week for 10 weeks 15 weeks Hours of Instruction: 3 hours each week for 15 weeks 102 A - Criminal Law (1) 105 B - Torts (3) A survey of criminal law, studying the A course embodying the entire origins and limits of criminal liability.
 It spectrum of tortious activity, examines constitutional, statutory and case including negligence, products law (common law) rules which define, limit liability, intentional torts, and provide defenses to individual liability for the major criminal offenses. interference with contractual rights and defamation.
 Hours of Instruction: 3 hours each week for 5 weeks Hours of Instruction: 3 hours each week for 15 weeks 104 - Legal Writing (2) An introduction to legal analytical thought, including practical exercises in writing and the fundamentals of legal research that provides a foundation for writing examinations and legal papers.
 Hours of Instruction: 3 hours each week for 10 weeks 105 A - Torts (3) A course embodying the entire spectrum of tortious activity, including negligence, products liability, intentional torts, interference with contractual rights and defamation.
 Hours of Instruction: 3 hours each week for 15 weeks